 John A. Ruskamp, Jr., Ed.D., M.B.A

-The following are examples of ancient Chinese scripts identified in the North American rock writing record which are analyzed in greater detail in Asiatic Echoes, 2nd edition.
+The following are examples of some of the ancient Chinese scripts identified in the North American rock writing record which are analyzed in greater detail in Asiatic Echoes, 3rd edition.

 Page 1: Published Research Images